AudreyLL88/cw-store/README.md

 [**Click here to discover the Wireframes**](README_IMG/wireframe_ms4.pdf)

-* As you can see in the wireframes, I initially wanted to have a ticketing plateform but decided to replace it by a blog.
+* As you can see in the wireframes, I initially wanted to have a ticketing platform but decided to replace it with a blog.
 * I also removed the about page after talking with my mentor.
-* I changed a few things (number of product displayed per row...) for aesthetics reasons.
+* I changed a few things (number of products displayed per row...) for aesthetics reasons.

 <a name="design"></a>